 Many disabled children will experience issues with continence or toilet training.

 A Community Nurse supports disabled children at home (for example children who are tube fed).
 They also act as a liaison between your child’s doctor and nursery or school.

 If your child has additional needs, they may experience increased drooling and may find it difficult to clean their teeth, which can lead to dental problems.
 Not many dentists specialise in working with disabled children so do contact several practices first and explain your child’s needs.

 Some disabled children will have problems eating and chewing and therefore may not get the nutrition they need.
 A dietician will advise about special diets, supplements and food in general.

 Often the first time you have contact with an Educational Psychologist is when your child is getting near school age and, due to their impairment, may need an education, health and care plan.

 Your GP is the health professional that you will probably consult most often.
 The GP is your first point of call.
 GPs can refer your child to more specialist professionals and can offer a range of services including physiotherapy, occupational therapy, counselling, health checks and vaccinations.
 Register with a local GP.

 Health visitors can offer comprehensive support to families with disabled children, from assessment to the early identification of additional needs.
-Find out more about what health visitors can offer.

 A neurologist or neurosurgeon is a doctor who specialises in impairments of the brain and nervous system.